exactly/about/jobs/react_developer.md

-# Web3 Developer
+# React Developer

 ## Description

 We are looking for an experienced programmer to help us build a Web DApp for Exactly Protocol.
-This is a full time role and you can work remote.
+This is a full time role and you can work remotely.

 ### Initial Responsibilities

-- You will be responsible for building the DApp using technologies such as Next.js, GraphQl, ethers.js, typescript, among others
+- You will be responsible for building the DApp using technologies such as Next.js, GraphQl, ethers.js, TypeScript, among others
 - Create and maintain a subgraph that serves data to the DApp
 - Review code written by other team members
-- Participate in front end design decisions
+- Participate in front-end design decisions

 ### Requirements

 - 5+ years of experience working with React/Next.js

+### Nice to have

+- Prior experience leading a team
 - 2+ years of experience working with Web3 and The Graph
-- Prior experience leading a team

-### Nice to have

 - Experience with complex projects deployments, continuous integration and infrastructure in general
 - Experience with Solidity
 - Love for startups :)